hmcts/chart-ccd/README.md

 ## Ready for take-off 🛫

-You can now log in to CCD UI at the following url:
+You can log in to CCD UI at the following url:

     www-{{ .Release.Name }}.demo.platform.hmcts.net

+Ask the CCD team for the default test user credentials if you want to do a quick sanity check that the installation is successful by logging in to the test case type installed by default